muan/scribble/README.md

 1. I have extracted most user specific information to `_config.yml`, you should be able to set up almost everything from it.
 2. Change about.md for blog intro.
 3. For domain settings, see [the guide from GitHub](https://help.github.com/articles/setting-up-a-custom-domain-with-pages).

 ---

-### GitHub Pages stuff

-The `gh-pages` branch of this repository is [the project page](http://scribble.muan.co), which **should not** be used as your blog, so use `master` branch for your blog.
-This is assuming your blog repository will be called [your-username].github.io, if this is not the case, you will need to delete the `gh-pages` repository and create a branch off the `master` branch.
-Hope that's clear.

----